CodyNguyen2424/CS-4347-Project/README.md

 3. Filter by availability status
 4. Use pagination to browse results

-### Checking Out Books
+### Checking Out Books (Admin Only)

+**Single Book Checkout:**
-1. Go to "Loans" tab
+1. Go to "Search" tab
+2. Find an available book
+3. Click "Checkout" button
-2. Enter ISBN and Card ID
+4. Enter the borrower's Card ID
-3. Click "Checkout Book"
-4. System validates borrower, book availability, and loan limits
+5. System validates and processes the checkout

+**Multiple Book Checkout:**
+1. Go to "Search" tab
+2. Check the boxes next to available books you want to checkout
+3. Click "Checkout Selected Books" button
+4. Enter the borrower's Card ID
+5. All selected books will be checked out to that borrower

-### Managing Borrowers
+### Managing Borrowers (Admin Only)
 1. Navigate to "Borrowers" tab
 2. Create new borrowers with SSN, name, address
 3. View all borrowers with pagination
 4. Delete borrowers (if no active loans)

-### Viewing Fines
+### Viewing Fines (Admin Only)
 1. Go to "Fines" tab
 2. Click "Refresh Fines" to calculate overdue fines
 3. View outstanding fines by borrower